 Lilac Meringue Pavlova

-Individual lilac flowers, removed from their stems, make a pretty, edible garnish, but to get the right flavour, you'd need to eat lots of them all together, which isn't particularly pleasant.
+Lilac Meringue Pavlova from Adele Nozedar's The Garden Forager.
+Individual lilac flowers, removed from their stems, make a pretty, edible garnish, but to get the right flavour, you'd need to eat lots of them all together.
 The best way to use lilac is as an infusion or a subtle flavouring.
-If possible, it's best not to wash flowers too much, otherwise you can lose some of the pollen, which gives much of the flavour.

 Preheat the oven to 140C/gas 1 and line two 22 x 32cm baking trays with parchment paper.